tylertitsworth/5th-age-srd/Classes/Druid.md

 ###### Epic Feat

-Until the first time it recharges each day, _tiger aspect_ is recharge 11+ instead of recharge 16+ for adepts.
+Until the first time it recharges each full recovery, _tiger aspect_ is recharge 11+ instead of recharge 16+ for adepts.

 ---